epiverse-trace/research-compendium/learners/setup.md

 ```

-If do not have a _token_, follow the next step.
+If you do not have a _token_, follow the next step.

 #### 2. Get a situational report on your current Git/GitHub status:

-Use `usethis::git_sitrep()` to check if there is no `✖ ...` line in the output with and error message.
-One example of this below:
+Use `usethis::git_sitrep()` to check if there is no `✖ ...` line in the output with an error message.

+An example with two errors is below:

 ```r
 usethis::git_sitrep()